What Are the Three Angels’ Messages in Revelation 14?

 However, when the Bible talks about saints, it’s really just referring to those who follow God—those who have been set apart because they live by His ways of selflessness, peacefulness, compassion, etc.4

-The third angel’s message brings out three characteristics of God’s people in the end of time:
+The third angel’s message brings out three characteristics of God’s people at the end of time:

 2. They keep the commandments of God